 Upholding the terms of your contract or service-level agreement (SLA) is crucial to your team’s success.
-One thing that makes it much easier?
-The right communication.
-Every stakeholder on your team should be involved in addressing and correcting deficiencies before your client notices.
+The right communication makes that much easier.

 Here are some strategies to help your team sharpen communication and and correct inspection form deficiencies faster: